Now freely downloadable worldwide, as a protest against censorship

 “The CTIVD supervisory committee has not handled any complaint from you against the MIVD.
 Hence, there is no CTIVD report.”

-General Onno Eichelsheim, MIVD director and now Chief of the Armed Forces, refuting the existence of the inquiry behind which his minister is hiding (2017)
+General Onno Eichelsheim, MIVD director and now Chief of the Armed Forces, refuting the existence of the inquiry behind which his Minister is hiding (2017)

 🇳🇱 Source:dedoofpotgeneraal.nl/doc/bijlage19.pdf